 “I just wonder if someone who applauds violence against his political opponents is the right person to lead an agency that has struggled with limits to the proper use of force,” Mr. Paul, Kentucky Republican, said as he kicked off Mr. Mullin’s confirmation hearing.

 The personal drama between the two men overshadowed what was otherwise a mundane nomination hearing.
-President Trump has tapped Mr. Mullin, Oklahoma Republican, to replace Kristi Noem as secretary at DHS, hoping for a reboot on his mass deportation mission.
+President Trump has tapped Mr. Mullin, Oklahoma Republican, to replace Kristi Noem as secretary of DHS, hoping for a reboot on his mass deportation mission.

-Mr. Mullin told senators he’s eager for a quieter approach than Ms. Noem, under whose leadership the department dominated newscasts and front pages of newspapers with its aggressive approach to immigration enforcement, and a pile of scandals.
+Mr. Mullin told senators he’s eager for a quieter approach than Ms. Noem, under whose leadership the department dominated newscasts and front pages of newspapers with its aggressive approach to immigration enforcement and a pile of scandals.

 “I hope that I’m not on the news, six months from now, every day,” Mr. Mullin said.

-He told senators he would order U.S. Immigration and Customs Enforcement to curtail entry into homes and businesses without a judicial warrant, except in instances where officers are in pursuit of a subject.
+He told senators he would order Immigration and Customs Enforcement to curtail entry into homes and businesses without a judicial warrant, except in instances where officers are in pursuit of a subject.
 ICE last year adopted a policy of allowing entry under an administrative warrant in certain instances.

 But he declined to retract his comments on the death of Renee Good, the other U.S. citizen killed in Minneapolis during a clash with DHS in January.
 Mr. Mullin said she turned her vehicle into a weapon and the officer — who was struck by the SUV — had to make a split-second decision.